-All staff, governors and volunteers (where appropriate) receive training on cyber-bullying, its impact and ways to support pupils, as part of safeguarding training (see section 11 for more detail).
+All staff, governors and volunteers (where appropriate) receive training on online abuse, its impact and ways to support children, as part of safeguarding training (see section 11 for more detail).

-The school also sends information/leaflets on cyber-bullying to parents so that they are aware of the signs, how to report it and how they can support children who may be affected.
+The school also sends information/leaflets on online abuse to families so that they are aware of the signs, how to report it and how they can support children who may be affected.

-In relation to a specific incident of cyber-bullying, the school will follow the processes set out in the school behaviour policy.
-Where illegal, inappropriate or harmful material has been spread among pupils, the school will use all reasonable endeavours to ensure the incident is contained.
+In relation to a specific incident of online abuse, the school will follow the processes set out in the school behaviour policy.